-The current report looks at the 1,855 sellers to the GSEs in the second quarter of 2014 and reports on their activity.
+The current report looks at the 1,985 sellers to the GSEs in the first quarter of 2015 and reports on their activity.
 Youll find:

 - Ranking of the 1,985 sellers by volume with detail on their market share, volume by channel, volume by loan purpose and average loan characteristics.